This page should guide you through the initial steps of contributing to Status. Welcome to the window onto a better web, it’s wonderful to see you!

 - If you know Solidity or Vyper, you can contribute to status-contracts or directly to Vyper itself.
 ENS usernames, identity, voting, tribute to talk, DApp curation and a bunch of other use cases await intrepid smart contract engineers.

-- If you know Clojure, you can contribute to status-react.
+- If you know Clojure, you can contribute to status-mobile.
 This is where we handle interactions between Whisper and the app; between the wallet, the user and any Distributed Application (DApp) that they want to access; and where the UI logic lives.
 The clean separation between data and functions offered in Clojure allows us to think broadly about what we can really build using decentralized networks and the right kinds of tools.
 If you’re a Clojurist, you know why ;)

-- If you know Clojure and some React Native QT, you can contribute to status-desktop, soon to be a part of the status-react repo.
+- If you know Clojure and some React Native QT, you can contribute to status-desktop, soon to be a part of the status-mobile repo.
 Desktop is one of our most exciting projects, because it will allow us to decentralize a lot of our current infrastructure and incentivise our users to run large parts of the networks from their own machines.
 This presents particularly interesting technical and cryptoeconomic problems and opportunities.

 - If you have a background in devops, especially distributed systems, you can contribute to status-infrastructure.
 The challenges of keep nodes synced to the network at all times are not to be underestimated, and this is potentially some of the most interesting work in distributed systems running in production anywhere in the world.